Babrushka/TileRepair/readme.md

 ### Launch in game

-After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press delete.
+After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press <em>delete</em>.
 It will launch described above procedures (all in one, but each procedure can be disabled).
-Hotket can be configured in __config.yml__ created automatically after 1st lauch a game with plugin.
+Hotket can be configured in __config.yml__ created automatically after 1st lauch of game with plugin.

 #### Delete unwanted tiles, even not native objects created programmaticaly.